Ottobock: Foundation of the company from 1919

+National Socialist era 1933-1945

+In May 1933, Bock joined the NSDAP.
+During the 1930s he became a supporting member of the SS.
+He paid a monthly contribution of six Reichmarks, according to his own account, until 1938.
+At the end of 1933, Bock had Orthopädische Industrie GmbH liquidated and paid out the remaining shareholders.
+The company was renamed Orthopedic Industry Otto Bock in Königsee.

+Max Näder, after completing his secondary education in 1935, commenced his professional journey by undertaking training as an orthopedic mechanic and industrial clerk at Otto Bock.
+During his later studies in Berlin, he became part of the National Socialist German Student Association (NSDStB).
+During the African campaign, Näder was awarded the Iron Cross II Class.
+In 1943, while on leave, he married Maria Bock, the daughter of Otto Bock.

+During the tumult of World War II, the company resorted to the utilisation of forced laborers to sustain its operational endeavors.
+A company chronicle quotes former employees as saying that from 1942 onwards, around 100 Russian women aged between 18 and 22 were employed in the bandage, sewing and timber departments.
+Letters from Marie Bock also suggest that the entrepreneurial family used forced labourers not only in the company but also in the private household.

 1946-1989

 After World War II, when all the family's private assets as well as the factory in Königsee had been confiscated by the Soviet occupiers, the company settled in Duderstadt in southern Lower Saxony in 1946.
 In 1950, plastics were introduced into production for the first time.
 The invention of a braking knee joint with high stability, called the Jüpa knee, brought the economic breakthrough after 1949.
 Together with a newly developed balance device and two other apparatuses for prosthetic alignment, it was also in demand on the American market.
 In 1955, Ottobock exported the first 500 Jüpa knees to the U.S. The establishment of an American branch in Minneapolis in 1958 marked the beginning of the company's international sales structure.

 In 1965, Max Näder introduced myoelectric arm prostheses to the market.
 For the first time, light and fragile as well as heavy objects could be grasped with them.
 In myoelectrics, weak electrical voltages control the prosthesis.
 Another development was a fitting solution for modular leg prostheses.
 The pyramid adapter, patented in 1969, connects the prosthetic foot, knee joint and stem and allows static corrections as well as the exchange of the modules.
 It remains an integrative element of innovative joints to this day.